shwertt/neurovista_evaluation_sw/README.md

 This involved:

-.
-Check if go is installed by executing `go version`.
-If it is not:
+1. Check if go is installed by executing `go version`.
+If it is not installed, get it with:

     wget https://storage.googleapis.com/golang/getgo/installer_linux && chmod +x installer_linux && ./installer_linux && source $HOME/.bash_profile

-.
-Follow the instructions to install Singularity

-Clone the repo
+2. Install Singularity by cloning the singularity repo

     mkdir -p ${GOPATH}/src/github.com/sylabs && cd ${GOPATH}/src/github.com/sylabs && git clone https://github.com/sylabs/singularity.git && cd singularity

-.
-Checkout the version you want (see the Github Releases page for available releases), e.g.
+3. Checkout the singularity version you want (see the Github Releases page for available releases), e.g.

     git checkout v3.6.3

-.
-Changing the environment variables for `go` in `~/.bash_profile`
+4. Check the environment variables for `go` in `~/.bash_profile`

 I had to change all references from `/home/s9759051` to `/mnt/ieecad/s9759051` otherwise the installer could not find the correct environment for the needed modules.

-.
-Build and install
+5. Build and install

     cd ${GOPATH}/src/github.com/sylabs/singularity && ./mconfig && cd ./builddir && make && sudo make install